-There are many eCommerce website builders to choose from and a few have already been mentioned.
+There are many e-commerce website builders to choose from and a few have already been mentioned.
 Before you choose one, make a list of the must-have features you’re looking for.
-Do you want control of CSS and HTML, do you need a drag-and-drop editor, is a large number of templates important, or are you interested in specific payment processors?
+Do you want control of CSS and HTML, do you need a drag-and-drop editor, is a large selection of templates important, or are you interested in specific payment processors?
 When your list is complete, only focus on the options that meet the criteria you set.

 The next step is creating the website.
 If you chose the website builder properly, you’ll be able to do this yourself by taking advantage of the professional-looking templates and intuitive interface.
 If it doesn’t have those things then you may need to continue searching for the right e-commerce website builder.

 The customization aspect is what you’ll spend the most time on.
 It’s not because it’s difficult but because it’s an ongoing process.
 You can speed this up a bit by choosing a template that has layout and overall feel you’re going for.